 Completion of a reimbursement claim form by a Councillor providing full details and original receipts or supporting documentation.
 Councillors should ensure that claims for reimbursement are submitted within 60 days of incurring an expense or following the completion of travel.
 Councillors must provide a written explanation if making a claim for an expense 60 days or longer after it was incurred (or after the completion of travel).
 Claims for expenses six months or older will not be reimbursed.
-As a general rule, claims for reimbursement will be processed in the week following the 20th day of each month.
-Exceptions will be made by request.
+Reimbursement claim forms and details of operating processes are available through support staff and on the Councillor portal.